Neutrino Decoupling Is Altered by Flavor Conversion: Neutrino decoupling in the presence of flavor conversion

-{\it Neutrino decoupling in the presence of neutrino flavor conversion.}---Switching on flavor mixing in Eq.~\ref{mix:eom} (i.e., $H \neq 0$), and adopting the steady state flavor configuration in Fig.~\ref{inidist} as the initial state, leads to fascinating insights into the effect of flavor conversion on neutrino decoupling.
+Figure~\ref{angleave} shows fascinating insights into the effect of flavor conversion on neutrino decoupling.
 The solid lines in the top panel of Fig.~\ref{angleave} show the angle averaged occupation numbers of $\nu_e$ and $\nu_x$.
-With respect to the case without mixing (dashed lines in Fig.~\ref{angleave}), we see that flavor mixing pushes the distributions of $\nu_e$ and $\nu_x$ towards each other, sensibly modifying them with respect to the case without flavor conversion.
-However, we stress that flavor equipartition is not a general outcome, but it is linked to the specific flavor setup adopted in this paper; we have found other flavor configurations that do not lead to flavor equipartition (results not shown here), see also Ref.~\cite{Wu:2021uvt}.
+With respect to the case without flavor conversion (dashed lines in Fig.~\ref{angleave}), we see that flavor conversion pushes the distributions of $\nu_e$ and $\nu_x$ towards each other, sensibly modifying them with respect to the case without flavor conversion.
+However, we stress that flavor equipartition is not a general outcome, but it is linked to the specific flavor setup adopted in this paper; we have found other flavor configurations that do not lead to flavor equipartition (results not shown here), see also Refs.~\cite{Wu:2021uvt,Shalgar:2022lvv}.
 The impact of neutrino flavor evolution is evident in the shift of the radius at which the angle-averaged $\rho_{ee}$ and $\rho_{xx}$ start falling, with consequences on the decoupling radius.

-Interestingly, despite the presence of ELN crossings (see middle panel of Fig.~\ref{inidist}) only a small radial range centered on $r \simeq 21$~km is affected by flavor instabilities in the limit of $\omega=0$ (i.e., when only fast conversion occurs).
-This implies that the non-trivial angular distributions due to the interplay between the advective term and collisions and $\omega \neq 0$ are responsible for triggering slow collective neutrino transformations at high densities, in contrast to what is commonly assumed in the literature; the growth rate of the flavor instabilities is shown in Fig.~\ref{growth} of the Supplemental Material.

 One of the consequences of neutrino flavor conversion is a shift in the radius of neutrino decoupling.
-The top panel of Fig.~\ref{angleave} shows the flavor dependent decoupling surfaces with (solid) and without (dashed) mixing for comparison.
+The top panel of Fig.~\ref{angleave} shows the flavor dependent decoupling surfaces with (solid) and without (dashed) flavor conversion for comparison.
 It is also important to note that neutrinos start to change their flavor at radii much smaller than their decoupling surfaces; this is in stark contrast with the approximation of flavor-independent neutrinosphere commonly adopted in the literature~\cite{Duan:2005cp,Duan:2006an,Duan:2006jv,Fogli:2007bk, Duan:2010bg,Mirizzi:2015eza}, under the naive expectation that flavor evolution near the neutrinosphere would not be present due to collisional damping~\cite{Stodolsky:1974hm,Harris:1980zi,Stodolsky:1986dx}.